Kequc/kequapp.github.io/content/5-utilities/2-static-directory.md

 | **contentTypes** | *Content types* | `{}` |
 | **indexes** | *File names* | `[]` |

-The `staticDirectory` function creates an action intended to pair a `'wild'` parameter with a static directory relative to the root of our project.
+The `staticDirectory` function creates an action intended to pair a `'wild'` parameter with a static directory relative to the root of your project.
 Therefore the `url` should end with `'/**'`.

 An array of `indexes`, for example `['index.html']` may be provided to resolve when the request points at a directory.